wyfo/apischema/docs/index.md

 No known alternative achieves that.

 !!! note
-    Actually, *Apischema* is even adaptable enough to enable support of "rival" libraries in a few dozens of line of code (see [conversions section](conversions.md))
+    Actually, *Apischema* is even adaptable enough to enable support of competitor libraries in a few dozens of line of code (see [conversions section](conversions.md))

 ## Example